Direct Recognition vs. Non-Direct Recognition: The Whole Story About Whole Life Insurance Loans

 Even though borrowing against your cash value has “no effect” on your dividend rate, Non-Direct Recognition companies end up mitigating the effect of money leaving their general investment account by adjusting their loan rate accordingly.

-For example, between 2022-2023 we saw Non-Direct Recognition loan rates jump from 3% to over 5.7% as the Fed aggressively cranked up interest rates.
+For example, between 2022-2023, we saw Non-Direct Recognition loan rates jump from 3% to over 5.7% as the Fed aggressively cranked up interest rates.
+In September 2024, we saw the most popular Non-Direct Recognition company for Infinite Banking raise their loan rate to 7%.

 Here’s the truth behind one of the most common infinite banking myths: